-According to The Points Guy, you can use The Platinum Card® from American Express, and The Business Platinum® Card from American Express, to access Eurostar Business Premier lounges in Europe.
+According to The Points Guy, you can use The Platinum Card® from American Express, and The Business Platinum® Card from American Express, to access Eurostar Business Premier lounges in Europe (Terms Apply).
 This perk has long been available to holders of the European version of the American Express Platinum card, which can be used to access Eurostar Business Premier train lounges in London, Paris, and Brussels.
 While this is a benefit of the European cards, by not being a benefit of the US cards, your mileage may vary.

 What You Get

 - Only the cardholder is granted access to the lounge – No guests are allowed